gzhang33/Christmas-tree/docs/epics.md

 **And** the UI controls should fade back in (FR14)

 **Technical Notes:**
-- Animate `uProgress` from 1 back to 0
+- Animate `uProgress` from 1.0 back to 0.0
 - Ensure physics feel "reversed" (suction effect)
+- Clean up any temporary meshes from Lightbox

 ---